alexsavino/gravitational-lensing-simulator/README.md

 (Another NOTE: I revisited and edited this project a year later, so the example run you see above may differ slightly from the graphics in the paper.)

 Looking back, there's much more that can be done to improve or build upon this project.
-If you're interested, please reach out, fork the project, and submit a pull request. :)
+If you're interested, please reach out, fork the project, and submit a pull request.
+Excited to work together!! :)